 The Society for French Studies Lecture: 'Convulsion and Enlightenment'

-Professor Anne Vila (University of Wisconsin - Madison) and Visiting Fellow of the Society of French Studies.
+Professor Anne Vila (University of Wisconsin - Madison), Visiting Fellow of the Society of French Studies.

 Professor Anne Vila received her Ph.D. in French Literature from The Johns Hopkins University in 1990 and joined the faculty of the Department of French and Italian at the University of Wisconsin-Madison that same year.
 She has also taught at Emory University and Stanford University.
-Her academic honours include a Phi Beta Kappa Dissertation Fellowship, an Andrew W. Mellon Postdoctoral Fellowship, a National Endowment for the Humanities Fellowship, a University of Wisconsin Halverson-Bascom Professorship, and multiple research awards from the University of Wisconsin-Madison Graduate School.
-During her 26-year career at the University of Wisconsin-Madison, she has served as Department Chair (Head of Department), Associate Chair for French, and Director of Graduate Studies for French MA/Ph.D. programmes.
-She has directed, co-directed, or served as second reader on 29 Ph.D. theses to date, for doctoral students in a wide range of fields (French, Italian, English, Slavic Languages and Literature, History, and History of Science).
+Her academic honours include a Phi Beta Kappa Dissertation Fellowship, an Andrew W. Mellon Postdoctoral Fellowship, a National Endowment for the Humanities Fellowship, a University of Wisconsin Halverson-Bascom Professorship, and a UW Madison Pickard-Bascom Professorship.
+During her 27-year career at the University of Wisconsin-Madison, she has served as Department Chair (Head of Department), Associate Chair for French, and Director of Graduate Studies for French MA/Ph.D. programmes.
+She has directed, co-directed, or served as second reader on 31 Ph.D. theses to date, for doctoral students in a wide range of fields (French, Italian, English, Slavic Languages and Literature, History, and History of Science).

 Co-sponsored with by the Dept of Comparative Literature, Dept of French and the Centre for Enlightenment Studies at King’s (CESK)

 This is a free event and open to the public, but registration is required.
 Please visit https://kclconvulsion.eventbrite.co.uk to book.